-When adding coolant, a minimum solution of recommended 50% ethylene glycol antifreeze coolant in water should be used.
-Use higher concentrations (not to exceed 70%) if temperatures below -37°F (-38°C) are anticipated.
+When adding antifreeze/coolant, a minimum solution of 50% recommended Mopar Antifreeze/ Coolant 5 Year/ 100,000 Mile Formula HOAT (Hybrid Organic Additive Technology), or equivalent, in water should be used.
+Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated.

-Use only high purity water such as distilled or deionized water when mixing the water/antifreeze solution.
+Use only high purity water such as distilled or deionized water when mixing the water/antifreeze (coolant) solution.
 The use of lower quality water will reduce the amount of corrosion protection in the engine cooling system.